 A school-based counseling service for students who have emotional, social and behavioral problems is a creative solution for providing services to at-risk students within the school setting to assist in ensuring that students remain in the classrooms where they can receive high quality instruction.
 Students who display behaviors which disrupt relationships with other people, affect their school performance, or cause the student personal distress may benefit from counseling provided by WCMH counselors.
 Services provided include Individual Therapy, Family Therapy, Group Therapy, Crisis Intervention and Psychiatric Consultation.

 Services can be individualized for a student, classrooms of students, or a specialized program for an entire school.
 The students involved have the opportunity to learn new ways to approach problems and talk about their perceptions, helping them to be successful in overcoming obstacles.
 School Based Services staff work cooperatively with staff in schools to create a safe learning environment, promote increased school attendance, academic performance, improved behavioral control and to enhance positive parent and community support.

-During the 2020-21 school year, WCMH provided 7 mental health counselors to the District providing treatment services in 8 schools.
-Schools receiving these services are: Conway High, Socastee High, St. James High, Black Water Middle, Myrtle Beach Middle, Myrtle Beach Elementary, Myrtle Beach Primary School, and Socastee Elementary.
+During the 2019-20 school year, WCMH provided 13 mental health counselors to the district providing treatment services in 14 schools.
+Schools receiving these services are as follows: Carolina Forest High, Conway High, Myrtle Beach High, North Myrtle Beach High, Socastee High, St. James High, Aynor Middle, Black Water Middle, Myrtle Beach Middle, North Myrtle Beach Middle, Daisy Elementary, Myrtle Beach Elementary, Myrtle Beach Primary School, and Socastee Elementary.